DFE-Digital/npq-registration/app/views/api/guidance/how_npqs_work.md

-# What you can do in the API
+# Overview of  API fits in with the NPQ life cycle

 <div class="govuk-inset-text">
 The focus of the following guidance is on business logic only.
 Critical details which would be necessary for real-world usage have been left out.
 For example, authentication is not detailed.